jhfeng0215/jhfeng0215.github.io/_pages/about.md

 # 🎩 Educations
-- *2021.06 - Now*, PhD, School of Management, University of Science and Technology of China, Hefei, advised by [Hefu Liu](http://bs.ustc.edu.cn/Chinese/Profile-74.html)
+- *2021.07 - Now*, PhD, School of Management, University of Science and Technology of China, Hefei, advised by [Hefu Liu](http://bs.ustc.edu.cn/Chinese/Profile-74.html)
 - *2017.09 - 2021.06*, Undergradate, School of Management, Hefei University of Technology, Hefei, advised by [Yezheng Liu](http://faculty.hfut.edu.cn/~vqInU3/zh_CN/index.htm)

 # 👨‍💻 Internships
 - *2023.11 - Now*, [DiDi](https://web.didiglobal.com), Hangzhou.
-  - Developed a fraud detection deep learning algorithm based on customer clickstream data in the app, used to identify opportunistic users.
-More than 1,000,000 customers experience this algorithm daily.
+  - *2023.11, Developed a deep learning–based fraud detection algorithm leveraging in-app customer clickstream data to identify fraudster; the system is used by over 1 million customers daily.
-  - Developed electric demand prediction and intelligent trading algorithms using reinforcement learning.
+  - *2024.04, Developed electric demand forecasting and intelligent trading algorithms using reinforcement learning to enhance energy management.
+  - *2025.03 Developed a driver–passenger matching satisfaction prediction algorithm, aiming to improve overall user matching experiences.
+  - More works are on the road!

 - *2023.06 - 2023.09*, [Xiaoan Tech](https://www.xiaoantech.com), Wuhan.
   - Developed a shared bike prediction deep learning algorithm used to forecast the number of rented and returned bikes in over 200 regions in China.